saiDev1999/3R_React_Class/README.md

    , we can get the snap shots of the state nd props

 3. Unmounting phase -> Elements or components removed from the dom
+4. Component will unmount

+Memory leaks: Components can leaks the memory while using event listeners , timers , any subscribtions

+To prevent Memory leaks or clean up the component while being unmounted we use Component will unmount method